 Before New York, there was Seville.
-For rookie sensation Kristaps Porzingis, the man who went from getting booed in draft night to being adored at the Madison Square Garden, the path to the glitz of the NBA went trough the southern Spanish city, where he moved from Latvia as a super skinny teenager back in 2010.
+For rookie sensation Kristaps Porzingis, the man who went from getting booed in draft night to being adored at the Madison Square Garden, the path to the glitz of the NBA went through the southern Spanish city, where he moved from Latvia as a super skinny teenager back in 2010.

 How was Seville’s Porzingis compared to the confident, high-flying rookie we see on the NBA courts these days?

 We talked to people who spent time with him before making the big leap to the Big Apple to find out.